top of page

 We now move on to consider the second part of Daniel’s prophecy (Dan.9:26b-27).
 In Matthew 24:15-31 the Lord Jesus tells us that there will be a literal fulfilment of this part of Daniel’s prophecy.
 This prophecy covers a full seven-year term, and its end will be clearly seen by all (Matt.24:32-33).
 Paul reminds the Thessalonian Christians of this fact in 2 Thessalonians 2:1-5.

-Jesus said that the day and hour of His coming was known only by the Father (Matt.24:36,42; Mark 13:32-36; Luke 12:39) but He definitely tells us that we shall know the year of His coming by Daniel's prophecy (Dan.9:26b-27).
-Daniel informs us that a full seven years are to pass before ‘its end will come with a flood; even to the end there will be war; desolations are determined’ (Dan.9:26) at which time ‘the complete destruction, one that is decreed, is poured out on the one who causes the horror’ (Dan.9:27).
+It was Jesus Christ the Word of God who told Daniel of the events recorded in the prophecy of the seventy heptads (Dan.9:20-27).
+Here, Daniel is informed that a final full seven years are to pass (Dan.9:26b-27) before ‘its end will come with a flood; even to the end there will be war; desolations are determined’ (Dan.9:26).
+At the end of the time herein referred to shall come ‘the complete destruction, one that is decreed, is poured out on the one who causes the horror’ (Dan.9:27).
+This is the final judgement and destruction that is brought upon the wicked.
+It happens upon His Return (Rev.19:11-21), and it is implemented by a Righteous Judge (Rev.19:11).

-At that time, when the signs He gave come to pass (Matt.24:32-35, Mark13:28-31; Luke 21:29-33), His coming will then be ‘near, even at the doors’ (Matt.24:33,36).
+As the events foretold to us in Daniel 9:26-27 unfold and when the signs Jesus told us of come to pass (Matt.24:32-35; Mark13:28-31; Luke 21:29-33), then the return of the Messiah will be ‘near, even at the doors’ (Matt.24:33,36).

 Without watchfulness and prayer, two other consequences can be noted.
 The first is the consequence of a callous and careless attitude towards fellow Christians.
 This is noted in the parable of the evil servant (Matt.24:45-51) who ‘says in his heart, ‘my master is delaying his coming’’ (Matt.24:48 NKJV).
 The second is that ‘the love of many will grow cold’ (Matt.24:12 NKJV).

-Jesus tells us that when Antichrist breaks the treaty with the Jews, all Christians in Judea are to flee to the mountains for safety, just as they did in A.D.70 when this prophecy received a partial fulfilment (Matt.24:15).
-The Scriptures call the period of three and a half years after the desecration of the religious shrine ‘the Great Tribulation’ (Rev.7:14).
-This time-period is corroborated by other Biblical prophecies.
+The Scriptures call the period of three and a half years that follow on from the detestable and idolatrous desolation that is caused at the religious shrine, ‘the Great Tribulation’ (Rev.7:14).
+This period is corroborated in other Biblical prophecies.
 In Revelation 11:3; 12:6 it is referred to as a period of 1,260 days.
-Daniel qualifies it with more detail, namely 1,290 days (Dan.12:11) and 1,335 days (Dan.12:12).
-John refers to it as 42 months (Rev.11:2; 13:5) and both Daniel (Dan.7:25; 12:7) and John (Rev.12:14) refer to it as ‘a time, times, and half a time’ which is a term meaning 42 months or three and a half years.
+Daniel adds more detail when he refers to a period of 1,290 days (Dan.12:11) and 1,335 days (Dan.12:12).
+John refers to the period as 42 months (Rev.11:2; 13:5) and both Daniel (Dan.7:25; 12:7) and John (Rev.12:14) refer to it as ‘a time, times, and half a time’, which is a term meaning 42 months or three and a half years.

-Daniel, Paul, and our Lord state that immediately after this period of Great Tribulation the Lord will return and set up His Kingdom (Rev.7:14; Dan.12:1; Matt.24:21,29-31; Mark13:19).
+Daniel, John, Paul, and Jesus, state that immediately after this period of Great Tribulation the Lord will return and set up His Kingdom (Dan.12:1; Matt.24:21,29-31; Mark13:19; 1Cor.15:52; Rev.7:14; 19:6-10).
 The Great Tribulation ends with the destruction of the armies of Antichrist around a devastated Jerusalem (Ez.39:4; Dan.9:27; Luke 17:37; 2Thes.2v8; Rev.17:16-18; 18:1-19:21).

 Finally, it is worthy of special note that as events on the earth grow increasingly more difficult that in God’s Plan of the Ages, He has made provision to support and strengthen His people.